containernetworking/cni.dev/README.md

 The site is now deployed at https://v0-8-7-cni.netlify.app/, with correct entries in the “Versions” menu.

+### DNS updates
+TODO: update with instructions for DNS

 ### Update main branch with new version

 In the `config.toml` file, update the `latest`, `fullversion` and `version`.
 Update the previous version’s prams.versions’ section `docsbranch` and `url`.